 We value our planet and take initiatives to safeguard the environment and incorporate greener practices across our organization

 We embrace internal and external partnerships to work towards our mission to bringing much needed innovation to patients

 As part of our commitment to CSR, we monitor new developments and practices and will consider implementing new priority goals that could further enhance our CSR activities in the future.
-In addition, we recently engaged a dedicated Learning & Talent specialist, who will further streamline our CSR initiatives and ensure our CSR strategy is executed successfully throughout the group, with a key focus on diversity and human capital management.

 Our commitment and areas of engagement are described below in the discussion of the four materials aspects, which are also linked to the eight SDGs that we consider important to the company.